qinguorui2001/tp/docs/UserGuide.md

 * The index refers to the index number of the student in the displayed contact list.

-* The index **must be a positive integer and must not exceed number of students displayed in your contact list** 1, 2, 3, ...(till the index of the last student)
+* The index **must be a positive integer and must not exceed number of students displayed in your contact list** 1, 2, 3, ...(till the index of the last student).

-* If you have two identical prefixes with the `edit` command, only the last prefix will be used for the edit. (except for prefix t/)
+* If you have two identical prefixes with the `edit` command, only the last prefix will be used for the edit (except for prefix t/).

 * Require **at least one** prefix to edit.